 The personal page is less suited as an alternative for a website.
 But a business page has plenty of options: listing your services, opening hours, chat, reviews, offers, photos, videos.

 Facebook has one big disadvantage and that is that their pages are not being crawled by the search engines.
 But can you really call this a disadvantage as you know that almost anyone nowadays has a Facebook account?

 Google+ can be interesting for a business.
 By creating a so-called page for your brand, you can start sharing stories, photos, videos and you can create collections of your services, your portfolio and more.

 Just try it out, maybe it just suits you better than Facebook!

-Not that many people know that WordPress in fact comes in two flavors.
-Either you host your WordPress website on your own server, or you subscribe to a plan on WordPress.com, upon WordPress will take care of everything else.
+What few people know is that WordPress actually comes in 2 flavors.
+Either you host your WordPress website on your own hosting, or you subscribe to a plan on WordPress.com and they will take care of everything for you.

 Do know that if you go down this route for your website, you’ll have lots of possibilities for building out your website: a blog, portfolio, simple website for small business and lots more.

 Webmatic is a big advocate of WordPress.
 Especially the self hosted version.
 More than 28% of all websites worldwide are built on WordPress.

 Tumblr is a microblogging and social networking website.
 It’s a bit like Twitter, but with plenty more options.
 It’s highly suitable for sharing short stories with your followers.